elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/resource-loading-onload-onerror.md

     </div><br />

 :::note
-The onload event gets triggered if a script is successfully loaded, even with programming mistakes.
-The window.onerror global handler gets used in tracking script problems.
+The onload event triggers if a script is successfully loaded, even with programming mistakes.
+We can use the window.onerror global handler to track script errors.
 :::

   </div>